jangel97/rh-technical-test/README.md

 	$ ansible-playbook playbooks/deploy_docker_container.yaml -e playbook_serial=1

-To make the Ansible playbook  works:
+To make the Ansible playbook work:
 - The Dockerfile must be in the path `<project_root>/roles/docker_container_builder_deployer/files`
 - The Pytest script must be in the path `<project_root>/roles/docker_container_test/files`
 - The playbook must be in the path `<project_root>/playbooks`